lindsaytoffolo/PantryPlanner/README.md

 **Project Description:** PantryPlanner is designed to simplify meal planning by combining an intuitive system to organize your favorite recipes and a user-friendly grocery list manager.
 Whether you're planning your weekly meals or keeping track of your shopping, PantryPlanner ensures that food planning is easy and enjoyable.

-**The login page has test credentials autofilled to allow anyone to explore the app.
+The app can be viewed at https://recipe-book-liart.vercel.app/. **The login page has test credentials autofilled to allow anyone to explore the app.
 Currently, there is no fully developed onboarding flow available.**

 ![PantryPlanner Screenshot](app/opengraph-image.png)